-Originally published on Middle East Eye.
+Originally published on Middle East Eye on July 30, 2016.

 Icon school creates opening for local artists to tap into ancient skills and challenge cheap tourist-targeting imports